zaironjacobs/covid19-api/README.md

 ```

 ### Usage
-Copy the file .env.example to .env and fill in the environment variables, then the steps below:
+Copy the file .env.example to .env and fill in the environment variables.

+To use:
 ```
 $ cd ~/covid19-api-fastapi
 $ pipenv install